Saudi FM visits Baghdad to bolster Sunni-Shi'ite reconciliation post Islamic State

-BAGHDAD Saudi Foreign Minister Adel Al-Jubeir made a rare visit to Baghdad on Saturday in a new attempt to heal the Sunni kingdom's troubled relations with Shi'ite-majority Iraq.
+BAGHDAD (Reuters) - Saudi Foreign Minister Adel Al-Jubeir made a rare visit to Baghdad on Saturday in a new attempt to heal the Sunni kingdom's troubled relations with Shi'ite-majority Iraq.

 Improving relations between Riyadh and Baghdad would help foster reconciliation between Iraq's Shi'ite and Sunni communities in the period after Islamic State's defeat.